 - Sexual abuse

 - Domestic violence

-In these circumstances, a child might only be visited by the parent in question while another, qualified, adult is present.
-This precaution may feel unnecessary, but it is always enforced with the best interest of the child in mind, and for his or her protection.
+In these circumstances, a child might only be visited by the parent in question while another, qualified, the adult is present.
+This precaution may feel unnecessary, but it is always enforced with the best interest of the child in mind and for his or her protection.